Perhaps you want to invest in Melbourne’s property market but don’t know where to start.

 Let me talk you through it.

-What this does do is create a window of opportunity to get into the property market as the Melbourne market picks up again.
+Again, this creates a window of opportunity to get into the property market before the Melbourne market picks up again.

 A-grade homes and "investment grade" properties are still in short supply thanks to prevailing strong demand, while B-grade properties are taking longer to sell and informed buyers are avoiding C-grade properties altogether.